postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 1. In the upper-right corner of Postman next to your avatar, select **Team** > **Team settings**.
 1. Select **Team profile**.
-1. Select the toggle next to **Make team profile public** to set the profile to public.
+1. Select **Make team profile public** to set the profile to public.

 An informative and inviting public profile can help increase adoption of your API.
 Consider adding more information and assets to your team profile: